johnalam/F5-Data-Group-Manager/README.md

 	    * This is the line that needs to change: proxy_set_header Authorization 'Basic YWRtaW46YWRtaW4=';

+	5- Two JSON formated files are essential.
+The devices.json and the datagroups.json.
+	   * The devices.json file contains a list of devices.
+	   	See src/assets/devices.json for an example.
+	   	The fields are as follows:
+			"name" is a short and conveient name for display.
+			"description" is anything.
+			"connections" is a list of the actual hostname of the Big-IP and its High Availability peers.
+Order does not matter.
+	    * The datagroups.json file contains a list of datagroups to be managed.
+	    	See src/addets/datagroups.json for an example.
+		The fields are as follows:
+			"name" is a short and conveient name for display.
+			"on_box_name" is the actual name of the datagroup as the Big-IP knows it.
+			"type" the datagroup type as the Big-IP knows it.
+			"description" is anything.
+			"master" is the short name of the Big-IP devices that will hold the primary copy of the datagroup (the source of truth).
+			"devices" is a list of the short names of the Big-IPs that will have copies of the datagroup.
+Excluding the primary device.

+		You can get a list of datagroups on a Big-IP from the CLI using this TMSH/bash command: tmsh list ltm data-group | grep ltm | awk -F ' ' '{printf $4}' >list_of_DGs You can then merge that list to create the datagroups.json using a bash script.

 Nginx acts as both a webserver and a reverse proxy for this app.
 The default.conf file has commands to: